Kei Truck & Kei Car Laws in Illinois (2026)

 5. Have Alternative Use Plans Given registration uncertainty, consider alternative uses:

-• Private property / off-road use only
+• Private property / off road use only

 • Farm equipment exemptions (if applicable)